Photo: Jane Kelley

 Whole-system water planning is based geographically on river basins and is carried out by Regional Water Planning Groups (RWPG).
 Each region is represented by a group of local stakeholders and aquifer managers who develop a written plan that accounts for water needs, supplies and strategies to develop new sources of water where future shortages are expected.
 These plans are reviewed by the Texas Water Development Board, the state agency responsible for water supply planning, and are consolidated into the State Water Plan.

-Region F: Upper Colorado and Pecos River Basins next meeting TBD.
+Region F: Upper Colorado and Pecos River Basins next meeting TBD, 10:30 am.
 Colorado River Municipal Water District Offices, 400 E. 24th Street, Big Spring, Texas

-Region J: Plateau Regional Water Planning Group next meeting, February 23.
-Del Rio, Texas
+Region J: Plateau Regional Water Planning Group next meeting, November 21, 10am.
+Leakey Church of Christ, 229 3rd Street, Leakey, Texas.

 The Regional Water Planning Groups have completed their plans and they have been included into the 2017 State Water Plan.
 Here is a very good overview of the Lower Colorado Panning Group’s portion of the plan.